jonathonreed/atrf-journal/_posts/2017-06-06-gilbert-sark-drum-keeper.md

 The drum that Gilbert takes care of belongs to Hey Cuzzins, the oldest drum group in PEI.
 The group began in 1991, after an Alcoholics Anonymous celebration.
 Gilbert was 13 years old.
 "A bunch of us got together and we said, we want our own drum group here.
 If we can learn how to do this and the teachings that go with it, we want this."

-<blockquote>The group acts like a support group for those who are struggling with drugs and alcohol and stuff like that.
+<blockquote>&ldquo;The group acts like a support group for those who are struggling with drugs and alcohol and stuff like that.
 Even in school, they would come to drum practice and before we&rsquo;d even sit at the drum we&rsquo;d help each other with our homework.
 They were very firm on no drinking, no drugs to sit at the drum.
 Through that, they kept each other straight, and sober.
-And they actually helped almost every one of them through school.</blockquote>
+And they actually helped almost every one of them through school.&rdquo;</blockquote>

 Jonathon came across <a href="http://www.cbc.ca/news/canada/prince-edward-island/lennox-island-drum-cuzzins-1.3980001" target="blank">an article on CBC about the drum group</a>.
 "Before I joined," said one of the members, "I was in some dark times.
 I was going for depression.
 It pulled me out."
 Once in a while, the article added, a group member may get into trouble, and the drumming group has gone to court to speak on their behalf.
 "They actually get it written in their probation order that they must attend drum practice," said Gilbert, "and then we in turn make sure that they go."